Online Gambling Laws and Jurisdictions

 At GamblingSites.com we keep up to date with the legal and regulatory developments within the industry and as such we are able to offer you plenty of useful information on the subject.
 We have explained all about gambling jurisdictions and licensing authorities, and provided further details on many of them.
 We have also discussed the legalities of online gambling.

 Gambling Jurisdictions & Licensing Authorities Explained

 As we have mentioned, there are parts of the world that have specific legislation in place that allows them to license and regulate online gambling sites and other related operators.
 Any such region is referred to as being a gambling jurisdiction.
-Within each gambling jurisdiction there is usually an organization that is responsible for issuing licenses and regulating the licensees.
+Within each gambling jurisdiction, there’s usually an organization that’s responsible for issuing licenses and regulating the licensees.
 These organizations are typically known as licensing authorities.

 For an online gambling site to provide customers with its services legally, it should hold a license issued by a relevant licensing authority.
 The site will usually have to base at least part of its operations within the jurisdiction where it wishes to be based.
 Because of this, many gambling sites choose their location almost entirely on the basis of the legislation and regulatory practices of a region.
 By choosing a reputable jurisdiction that employs strict regulation they will enhance their reputation.

-It is always worth checking that a site is properly licensed before signing up with them, and avoiding anywhere that is not.
+It’s always worth checking that a site is properly licensed before signing up with them, and avoiding anywhere that’s not.
 We should point out that all of our recommended sites (see Top Gambling Sites) do hold the necessary licenses.
-You may also like to learn a little more about the practices of the major gambling jurisdictions, as this can help you make an informed decision yourself about which sites are subject to the strictest regulation.
+You may also like to learn a little more about the practices of the major gambling jurisdictions, as this can help you make an informed decision about which sites are subject to the strictest regulation.

 We have provided details on a number of jurisdictions on the following pages.